jbelart/MM_Historical/README.md

 # MM_Historical
 Scripts for processing scanned aerial photographs.
 The core of these tools lays on the MicMac software, but other dependencies are needed for a straight-forward pipeline.

 The first step from scanned aerial photographs is to measure the fiducials.
 In MicMac, the best way is to measure and crop them, to re-create the case of a digital camera.
-An example to crop the images is given in crop.sh
+An example to crop the images is given in crop_withfid.sh.
+If no fiducials are available, another example can be seen in crop_nofid.sh

 With the cropped images, two cases are presented for processing.
 Both cases need Ground Control Points (GCPs).